 We all have a bank of stories that aren’t heard regularly.

-Our Writing on the Edge project offers opportunities for people affected by addiction – people living with addiction themselves or supporting someone with an addiction – to come together and share these stories in a creative way.
+Our Ar y Dibyn project offers opportunities for people affected by addiction – people living with addiction themselves or supporting someone with an addiction – to come together and share these stories in a creative way.

-Each workshop included short playful tasks to prod our imaginations and release our ideas.
-Beginning to create new written work and develop it within the sessions, supporting each other to move it forwards in our own time.
+The aim of the workshops is to promote creativity to process our experiences of the world.
+Each workshop will include short playful tasks to prod our imaginations and release our ideas.
+We’ll begin to create new written work and develop it within the sessions, supporting each other to move it forwards in our own time.

 There are no wrong answers, just a whole world of possibilities.

 We hope to develop powerful, brave and ambitious work that comes from the heart, and find ways of sharing the work widely (anonymously or otherwise).
 Our vision is to create a safe space to freely express ourselves, without judgment, and without having to reveal any details of our personal circumstances.
 We realise that we all have varied experiences of addiction and each individual’s personal struggles will be respected and kept in a safe environment.

 A reading of the work from the original project was held in Galeri Caernarfon in 2019, but due to the current situation, we have found other creative ways of sharing our experiences.
 You can watch a video of the 2019 reading here.